nccgroup/kube-auto-analyzer/README.md

  - Add check for service account tokens being cluster admin
  - Add check for kubelet API being available unauthenticated (can we just do that from the command line switches..)
  - Add check on authorization modes explicitly
+ - Add a JSON reporting option for inclusion in automated processes.